jbferet/prosail/README.md

 ### !!!
 WINDOWS USERS !!!

-Once `liquidSVM` is installed, you may need to add the 32bit DLL into the R library.
+Once `liquidSVM` is installed, you will need to add the 32bit DLL into the R library.
 This `i386` directory should be downloaded [here](https://gitlab.com/jbferet/myshareddata/-/tree/master/LiquidSVM_32bits) and copied into the local directory on your computer, where the binary codes of liquidSVM are installed: